pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-get.md

 `-f, --fields [fields]`
 : Comma-separated list of fields to retrieve.
 Will retrieve all fields if not specified and json output is requested

+`-p, --properties [properties]`
+: Comma-separated list of properties to retrieve from the item.

 --8<-- "docs/cmd/_global.md"

 ## Examples